delphidabbler/vilib/README.md

 This project is using the [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) methodology.

 To contribute please fork the `develop` branch, create a feature branch with a name starting with `feature/` and do your coding in that branch.
 If you are implementing an issue start the name with the issue number.
 When ready open a pull request for your feature branch.

+### Compiling

+Delphi 11 is used for development.
+Later versions may be able to be used.
+It is possible, but not tested, that Delphi 10.4 may be suitable.

+Open `Src/VIBinData.dproj` to build the DLL or `VIBinDataDemos.groupproj` to build the demos.

+#### Prerequisites

+`Src/VIBinData.dproj` has a build event that requires [DelphiDabbler Version Information Editor](https://delphidabbler.com/software/vied) (`VIEd.exe`) to be installed and the path of the directory where `VIEd.exe` is installed to be available in the `VIEDROOT` environment variable. `VIEDROOT` can either be set before starting the IDE, or it can be set in the _Environment Variables_ pane of the _Options_ dialogue box (Use _Tools | Options_ to display it).

+> **Note:** `VIEd.exe` is used in a build target to create the required version information resource.

+### Deployment

+To create a zip file suitable for deploying a modified version of the library, run `Deploy.bat` (in the repo root) from the command line.
+See the comments in `Deploy.bat` for how to run the script.

 ## Updates